dhmmasson/testDrivenDevelopment/Project-management»-Features.md

 # Error Handling
 Each errors should be reported according to a standard.
-An error should start with: "error detected", followed by the name of the error, a minus symbol "-", and finally its details.
+An error should start with: "ERROR", followed by the name of the error, a minus symbol "-", and finally its details.
 For example, if the test file 'file1.xyz' is missing 'origin' and 'date' from its header, and 'file2.xyz' is missing 'flight id', the program output will be:

-**<p style="text-align: center;">error detected: INCOMPLETE_HEADER - the_example_test_file.xyz</p>**
+**<p style="text-align: center;">ERROR: INCOMPLETE_HEADER - file1.xyz=[date,origin] file2.xyz=[flight id]</p>**

 **<ins>Important</ins>** : In case of multiple files and multiple parameters, the output is organized `alphabetically`.